Defining a Legally Valid Marriage Under U.S. Immigration Law

 • becoming a citizen through application and testing (called naturalization), or

 • acquiring or deriving citizenship through a family member.
 (Acquisition and derivation of citizenship are complex areas of the law.
-In general, however, people may acquire citizenship by being born abroad to one or two U.S. citizen parents; they may derive citizenship if they become lawful permanent residents first and then their parents are or become U.S. citizens.)
+In general, however, people may acquire citizenship by being born abroad to one or two U.S. citizen parents; they may derive citizenship if they become lawful permanent residents first and their parents are or later become U.S. citizens.)

 Unlike some other countries, the United States does not require that its citizens carry any sort of national identity card.
 People who are U.S. citizens might have different types of documents that prove their status, such as a birth certificate, a U.S. passport, or a naturalization certificate.